 Points can be redeemed for cash, merchandise, gift cards and travel perks.
 They offer a $0 introductory annual fee for the first year, after that $95, and “you get a nice chunk of points when you sign up,” says Lisa.
 Chase Sapphire Preferred currently offers 40,000 bonus points after you spend $3,000 in the first three months from account opening.

-A far less rewarding card was the Capital One Sony card.
-“The five-points-per-dollar sounds great, but that’s only if you buy Sony products,” says Lisa.
-“You also have to submit a form if you buy those Sony products anywhere except a Sony store.
+A far less rewarding card was the Sony card from Capital One®.
+“The five-points-per-dollar sounds great, but that’s only if you buy Sony® products,” says Lisa.
+“You also have to submit a form if you buy those Sony® products anywhere except a Sony® store.
 It’s just not convenient.”
-The card also offers three points on dining out at restaurants and movies and one point for all other purchases.
+The card also offers 3 points per $1 spent on movie theaters, movie rentals, music downloads and digital streaming and subscription services; and it offers 1 point per $1 spent on all other purchases.

 Cash-back credit cards